Reputation building is crucial for startups. How do you even begin to build your new company’s reputation and personal profile?

 Traditional reputation management is no longer enough when you’re sitting outside of an established brand.
 Instead, the more proactive discipline of reputation building becomes key.
 But it can be a real challenge to switch to this new mode of thinking for those moving from corporate marketing or corporate pr to startup pr.

-What is Reputation Building?
+What is Reputation Building for startups?

 Done properly, reputation building will allow you to build your influence by staying on top of your company’s growth narrative within the media.
 It can be part of wider investor relations, marketing or sales strategy.
 It can smoothen the sales process by removing credibility barriers and it can help you to build and control the narrative surrounding your company.

-Consistency is key to Startup pr
+Consistency is key to Startup PR

 Startup pr needs to be consistent.
 Things move fast in the digital age and good news today with no follow-up story leaves a gap in your company’s growth story.
 Potential buyers or investors should not be left to speculate; it’s up to your company to fill in the gaps.
 A company’s messaging will either be seen as always on, or always off.
 A good Reputation Building strategy will keep you switched on.